Defining Community Paramedicine

 EMS providers are front-line healthcare workers who are the first responders when emergency medical care is needed.
 Emergency Medical Services: At the Crossroads, a book from the National Academies of Sciences, Engineering, and Medicine, explains how the EMS system developed quickly in the U.S. in the 1960s and 1970s following research into clinical advances like cardiopulmonary resuscitation (CPR).
 This research provided proof of the life-saving potential of rapid response medical care, which stabilizes patients long enough to transport them to a location like a hospital with more sophisticated or comprehensive resources.

 Fire departments.
 EMS programs are most often affiliated with a fire department.
-Fire department-based EMS programs accounted for 40% of all EMS programs in the U.S. in 2011.
+Approximately 40% of all registered fire departments in the U.S.-provide EMS response.
 This affiliation is common in rural areas because having a standalone EMS program may be too costly to maintain.

 Hospitals.
-EMS programs affiliated with a hospital accounted for 6% of all EMS programs in the U.S. in 2011.
+EMS programs affiliated with a hospital account for the smallest portion of all EMS programs in the United States.

 Rural areas rely heavily on a volunteer workforce.
 In a 2013 survey from the National Highway Traffic Safety Administration, which represents the best available national data, 43.8% of calls to rural EMS systems were managed by volunteers.